SherG/s2/blog/coronavirus-business.md

 ### Look for E-Commerce Opportunities

 If you've been providing in-person seminars and workshops, create an immediate plan to deliver these online.

 If your in-person seminars are part of a sales funnel, shift the entirety of your funnel online and use a free webinar instead to attract customers.

 Consider using tools like <a href="https://www.clickfunnels.com/" target="blank">ClickFunnels</a> and <a href="https://home.webinarjam.com/index" target="blank">Webinar Jam</a>.

-If your business provides a service, shift from in-person consultations to video or phone consultations.
+If your business provides in-person consultations, make video consultations an option.

 ### Co-Working and Commercial Real Estate

 Co-working will be a loser for at least the next several months.
-Once the virus emergency subsides, some business owners may decide that they'd prefer to have their employees continue to work remotely perhaps in order to save on office expenses and/or to recover from any revenue impact incurred from the virus.
+Once the virus emergency subsides, some business owners may decide that they'd prefer to have their employees continue to work remotely in order to save on office expenses and/or to recover from any revenue impact incurred from the virus.

 Come Monday, if we continue to have additional significant declines in the markets, we may be in for a deep recession and possibly deflation.
 That can significantly impact commercial real estate rentals and sales.

-The potential knock-on effects are numerous.
+The potential downstream effects are numerous.

 ### Related Reading on the Coronavirus (COVID-19)